muneerzargar/WUI-Components/packages/wui-carousel/README.md

 # Release 1.0.0
 * Check if custom Animation is supported out of box with mixins or other solution is needed.
 * Verify and add the desired animation.
-* Add Typescript.
-* Add generic interface file.
+* Add list of supported browsers.
-* Add return type for the functions and use decorators.

 # Release 1.1.0
 * Add support for html tags.